raindropio/help/docs/using/public-page/index.md

 <p><img src={require('./bylink.png').default} style={{maxHeight:496}} /></p>

 :::note
+If the `Share` button is not visible, it means you are not viewing a collection.
+To enable sharing, create a collection and navigate to it—once you’re inside a specific collection, the Share button will appear.

 If you need to embed bookmarks to your website or blog read [this article](../embed/index.md)
 :::